chenxi199506/Protect-GPT/README.md

 <img width="858" alt="截图_20230209104317" src="https://user-images.githubusercontent.com/77444305/217704155-9c04a94a-0825-4f1b-a314-c3c8aef5a6e8.png">

-This version of Protect-GPT database still has much room for improvement and keeps automatically updating every day to include more risk factors from the latest literature.
+This version of Protect-GPT database still has much room for improvement and keeps updating every day to include more risk factors from the latest literature.